History of Brighton & Hove Albion F.C.: Relegated twice more (1991–96)

 The club's fans were hoping for a push for promotion to the upcoming new Premier League for the 1991–92 season, but instead they watched their side battle against relegation.
 The battle was lost and Brighton started the 1992–93 season in the new Division Two.

 Along with relegation, the club were universally derided for their playing strip at this time, which consisted of striped shirts and shorts.

 Barry Lloyd quit in December 1993, having failed to mount a serious challenge for promotion to Division One, and was replaced by Liam Brady.
 Brady lasted just two years before being replaced by Jimmy Case, but the transition came too late to prevent Brighton from going down to Division Three at the end of the 1995–96 season.

 Meanwhile, the club's financial situation was becoming increasingly precarious and the club's directors had come to a decision that the Goldstone Ground would have to be sold in order to pay off some of the club's huge debts.

 Near oblivion (1996–98)

 Jimmy Case was sacked after a terrible start to 1996–97 saw Brighton stuck the bottom of the league by a considerable margin – they seemed certain to be relegated from the Football League just 14 years after they had almost won the FA Cup.

+The season was marked by a series of protests by fans over the sale of the Goldstone ground and against chairman Bill Archer and chief executive David Bellotti, who had no firm plans in place for a new stadium.

+The protests included a boycott of the home match against Mansfield Town, which resulted in a home attendance of just 1,933, the lowest officially-recorded attendance at the ground for a first-team game.
+A 'Fans United' match was organised in February 1997, which was attended by fans of other teams in support of the Brighton fans and their protests against the club's directors.

-The club's directors appointed a relative unknown in Steve Gritt, the former joint manager of Charlton Athletic, in hope of performing a miracle survival.
+The club appointed a relative unknown in Steve Gritt, the former joint manager of Charlton Athletic, in hope of performing a miracle survival.

-Brighton's league form steadily improved under Gritt, although their improving chances of survival were put under further threat by a two-point deduction imposed as punishment for a pitch invasion by fans who were protesting against the sale of the Goldstone ground.
+Brighton's league form steadily improved under Gritt, although their improving chances of survival were put under further threat by a two-point deduction imposed as punishment for a pitch invasion by protesting fans.